paulo-fonseca28/c-data-structures-and-algorithms/README.md

 - Practicing algorithmic strategies: greedy, traversal, shortest paths
 - Advanced use of C: pointers, dynamic memory, modularization, and error checking
 - Writing robust and readable code suitable for open source and technical interviews
+- Basic implementation of a TCP/IP client-server application

 ---